moby/moby/docs/sources/articles/networking.md

 At this point your container should be able to perform networking operations as usual.

+As mentioned briefly above, `docker run` accepts a `--ip` flag which limits the IP pool Docker will use to pick the container's IP address from.
+The value can either be a single IP, or a range specified in CIDR notation.
+For example, the following command would result in Docker using `172.17.42.16` through `172.17.42.19` (inclusive) when looking for an address to assign to the container:

+    $ sudo docker run --ip=172.17.42.16/30 ubuntu bash

+Note that the IP range must be within the `docker0` bridge subnet.
+If there is no overlap between the subnet and the provided range, the allocator will fail to find an address, and the container will not start.

 When you finally exit the shell and Docker cleans up the container, the network namespace is destroyed along with our virtual `eth0` — whose